 Enbridge construction site near Floodwood, MN, July 2021 (Photo: MS)

-Line 3 was originally meant to be operational by 2017.
+Line 93 replacement was originally meant to be operational by 2017.
 The work of activists and water protectors forced major delays that cost Enbridge money and bought time for the planet.
 Forcing Enbridge to rely on the older pipeline meant they had to operate at reduced capacity, costing them millions.

-The bitter fight over Line 3 has been a boon for ongoing divestment campaigns, which has resulted in more than $14 billion withdrawn from fossil fuel projects!
+The bitter fight over Line 93 has been a boon for ongoing divestment campaigns, which has resulted in more than $14 billion withdrawn from fossil fuel projects!
 In some cases, major investors like Harvard University have promised to divest from fossil fuels entirely.
-The current value of divesting institutions has reached almost $40 trillion.
-This is partly attributable to the high profile of environmental campaigns like the one against Line 3, which have shown fossil fuel companies to be greedy corporate bullies.
+The current value of divesting institutions has reached $40 trillion.
+This is partly attributable to the high profile of environmental campaigns like the one against Line 93, which have shown fossil fuel companies to be greedy corporate bullies.

 All in all, the resistance campaign has led to millions of barrels of oil staying in the ground.
-Line 3 may be the last of its kind, and we have water protectors to thank for that.
+Line 93 may be the last of its kind, and we have water protectors to thank for that.
 We now need to work to make sure Enbridge is not allowed to build any new pipelines in Wisconsin.
-We know that Enbridge intends to build a twin to Line 61, which cuts diagonally through Wisconsin, from Superior to Delevan.
+We know that Enbridge has considered building a twin to Line 61, which cuts diagonally through Wisconsin, from Superior to Delevan.
 We depend on supporters to inform us if they learn of any preliminary activities, such as seeking new easements or moving pipes into the area.